JuliaLang/julia/doc/devdocs/ast.rst

 ``inbounds``
     controls turning bounds checks on or off.
-A stack is maintained; if the first argument of this expression is true or false (``true`` means bounds checks are enabled), it is pushed onto the stack.
+A stack is maintained; if the first argument of this expression is true or false (``true`` means bounds checks are disabled), it is pushed onto the stack.
 If the first argument is ``:pop``, the stack is popped.

 ``boundscheck``